insilmaril/vym/README-layout.md

 while the graphical is required to maintain the visualization and calculation of positions and bounding boxes.

-I have decided to maintain both structures  indepently, which allows to use the QAbstractItem for the TreeEditor and general maintenance of the "logical" tree and at the same time use the parent-child relations of QGraphicsItems for the more complex layouts, like rotated elements and also simplified positioning algorithms, when different layout schemes are used.
+I have decided to maintain both structures indepently, which allows to use the QAbstractItem for the TreeEditor and general maintenance of the "logical" tree and at the same time use the parent-child relations of QGraphicsItems for the more complex graphical layouts, like rotated elements and also to simplify the positioning algorithms.
+Actually different map layouts become only possible by decoupling the logical and the graphical representations.

 This approach has pros and cons, of course.
 For example when deleting a subtree, both logical and graphical structures need to be considered